aws-samples/searchable-encryption-dynamodb-howto/content/getting-started.en.md

 ## Getting records from the table

-Let's use the CLI to access some of our data.
+Let's use the CLI to access some of your data.
-Take a look at all of our current employees:
+Take a look at all of your current employees:

 <!-- !test in get-employees -->
 ```bash